crate/cratedb-guide/docs/connect/java/testing.md

 (testcontainers-java)=
 ## Testcontainers

-[Testcontainers] is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
+[Testcontainers] is an open-source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container.
 CrateDB provides Testcontainers implementations for both Java and Python